 Yes!
 Thompson Law is available 24 hours a day, 7 days a week to provide free consultations.
 If you have been injured in a truck wreck or car accident, hurt in a slip and fall incident, or otherwise injured from the negligence of another person or party, give us a call any time at 1-800-LION-LAW.
 We can speak to you over the phone, chat online through our website or social media outlets, or arrange an in-person meeting at your convenience.
 Our team is ready to help!

 Thompson Law is available 24/7 to provide free consultations and to sign up new clients.
 We can sign you up over the phone or we can send one of our experienced licensed investigators to meet you at the hospital or at your home if you prefer.
-Whether you live in Arlington, Ft.
-Worth, El Paso, McAllen, or even outside of the state of Texas, we are always here to assist you and provide the resources you need at a difficult time.
+Whether you live in Arlington, Fort Worth, El Paso, San Antonio, or even outside of the state of Texas, we are always here to assist you and provide the resources you need at a difficult time.
 We do the hard work for you so that you can focus on healing from your injuries.

 Let’s be honest: this isn’t a legal show on TV and your case will not settle in the next hour – or even tomorrow.
 The true answer is: it depends.
 We find that most cases settle within 6-12 months from date of incident; but the timeline in your case could be shorter or longer depending on: the facts and circumstances of the accident; the length of time it takes you to complete medical treatment; and the character of the insurance company, or companies, involved in your case.
 In the event that your case cannot settle pre-litigation and it becomes necessary to file a lawsuit, the litigation process alone can take 1 to 2 years due to the court system and legal process necessary to prepare for trial.
-But because so much of the timeline depends on the facts and circumstances of your unique case, call Thompson Law today to discuss the personal injury claims process
+But because so much of the timeline depends on the facts and circumstances of your unique case, call Thompson Law today to discuss the personal injury claims process.

-State law limits the time you have to file a claim after an auto accident.
-If you have been injured in an accident, call now to get the help you need.
+State law limits the time you have to file a claim after an injury accident, so call today.